 Getting Started

 We believe that every child is talented and can enjoy music and performing.
-There are various ways that we can access you.
+If you notice a desire, or they are asking to learn an instrument, then they probably are ready.

 Every child who adheres to take lessons with Stage Talent will be assessed on seven major aspects of their musical abilities.